BasilGuo/fc-binding-message/draft-xu-fc-binding-message.md

 ## prefixS

-This field is a set of IP prefixes that belongs to the BM gnerating AS according to its local routing policy.
-Thus, these IP prefixes are the BM generating AS would like to use when it communicates with the prefix in BGP-UPDATE message.
+This field is a set of IP prefixes that belongs to the BM generating AS according to its local routing policy.
+Thus, these IP prefixes are the BM generating AS would like to use when it communicates with the prefix in the BGP-UPDATE message.

 ## prefixD

-This field is only one IP prefix that contains in BGP-UPDATE message and binds an FC signed object.
+This field is only one IP prefix that contains in the BGP-UPDATE message and binds an FC signed object.

 ## Type BindingMessage